 Lava formations by the road

-There were so many beautiful rock formations in this huge lava field that we stopped the car on several occasion to take photos.
-There were some huge lava rocks standing straight up from the lava field and I thought to myself how many elves there might be living in these huge rocks.
+Some huge lava rocks were standing straight up from the lava field, and I thought to myself how many elves there might be living in these huge rocks.

 Mt.
 Keilir in the distance - the hike to Keilir is some 3 km